 Getting Started with Functional Music Programming

-One of my 2019 goals is to learn Haskell, to do this I picked up Haskell School of Music which teaches Haskell by showing how it can be used to create music.
-Here is how to get started (on Mac), as I had to look round a bunch of places to get going.
+One of my 2019 goals is to learn Haskell.
+To do this, I picked up Haskell School of Music, which teaches Haskell by showing how it can be used to create music.
+Here is how to get started (on a Mac), as I had to look around a bunch of places to get going.

 - Install FluidSynth via